 Single-parent family: the budget headache

-Single-parent families face a double challenge in managing their budget, lower average income and an additional tax burden.
-How can they cope and what support are they entitled to? myLIFE fills you in.
+Single-parent families in Luxembourg face a double challenge in managing their budget, lower average income and an additional tax burden.
+How can they cope and what support are they entitled to? myLIFE fills you in.*

 Increased risk of poverty